Saudi Arabia–Vietnam relations: Since 1990s

 After Vietnam enacted Đổi mới, relations between Vietnam and Saudi Arabia started to improve.
 In 1999, Saudi Arabia officially announced the establishment of relations with Vietnam.
 It was followed by the inaugural of Vietnamese embassy in Riyadh in 2007, and Saudi embassy in Hanoi a year later.

+Economic relations

 Since the establishment of relations, two countries have experienced growth in trades.
-Two-way trade turnover has remained stable at a high level, reaching 1.8 billion USD in 2018.
+Two-way trade turnover has remained stable at a high level, reaching US$1.8 billion in 2018.

+Diaspora

 There are over 10–20,000 Vietnamese workers in Saudi Arabia, which is considered small compared to Filipino and South Asian communities.
 In 2014, Saudi Arabia and Vietnam had signed a five-year labor pact to allow more Vietnamese workers entering Saudi Arabia, however their living conditions had been largely criticized for being treated like slaves by the Saudi owners, sparking outcries in Vietnam.
 In response, the Vietnamese embassy in Saudi Arabia decided to repatriate a small number of Vietnamese workers back home.